 Through World War II, La Verne remained a relatively small college town.
 Hundreds of men served in the military or in alternative service.
 After the war, thousands of people who came to California for military service or to work in war industries decided to stay.
 Many from small towns in the Midwest and East felt quite comfortable here.
 A progressive school superintendent integrated the schools with new buildings and by selling the old Palomares school.

 Groves began to be sold for housing developments.
 Sometimes an entire grove would be uprooted in a day as the demand grew for housing.
 The city grew north into the foothills, east to Pomona and Claremont, and west to San Dimas.

-Today La Verne is a city of about 34,000 residents and a well balanced community with a good mix of residential, commercial and industrial features.
-Local traditions include an annual July 4th parade, and on Christmas day the Fire Department sends Santa Claus, on a fire truck, to every home.
-It is a close knit community which is home to many fine institutions and facilities including the University of La Verne (formerly La Verne College), Brackett Airport, Hillcrest Homes, many churches, and fine public and private schools.
-It is one of the most desirable communities in metropolitan Southern California, a progressive city that has retained much of its small town charm.
+Today La Verne is a city of about 33,000 residents with a good mix of residential, commercial, and industrial features.
+Local traditions include an annual July 4th parade, and the city sponsors many events that attract a variety of age groups.
+The La Verne Historical Society and La Verne Heritage are active, as is the Downtown Business Association and Chamber of Commerce.
+It is a close-knit community that is becoming increasingly ethnically and socially diverse.
+La Verne is home to many fine institutions and facilities including the University of La Verne (formerly La Verne College), Brackett Airport, Hillcrest Homes, many churches, multiple mobile home parks, and fine public and private schools.
+It is one of the most desirable communities in metropolitan Southern California, a progressive city that has retained much of its small-town charm.

 For more information about our history, contact:

 La Verne, CA 91750

 Copyright © Historical Society of La Verne.
 All rights reserved.